+Great question – we’ll save you having to look it up.
 In typography, a sans-serif font doesn’t have the decorative lines, or ‘serifs,’ at the end of each stroke.
 Sans-serif fonts also tend to have less line width variation than serif fonts (more on that later).
-On printed products, sans-serifs work best for business names or headings since they’re easy to read at a glance.
-Sans-serifs are usually the best kind of modern font for business cards, since they convey simplicity and minimalism.
+On printed products, sans-serifs work best for business names or headings as they’re easy to read at a glance.
+Sans-serifs are usually the best kind of modern font for business cards, as they convey simplicity and minimalism.

 Sans-serif fonts are also used for digital display text.
 On lower-resolution displays, fine details like serifs can disappear or appear too large.
-So, keep sans-serif fonts in mind as you align your online and offline presence.
+So, keep sans-serif fonts in mind when you’re aligning your online and offline presence.

-If you were wondering, the term ‘sans-serif’ comes from the French word ‘sans,’ meaning ‘without,’ while ‘serif’ is believed to have Dutch origin – ‘schreef’ means ‘line.’
+If you were wondering, the term ‘sans-serif’ comes from, the French word ‘sans,’ means ‘without,’ while ‘serif’ is believed to have Dutch origin – ‘schreef’ meant ‘line.’

 What is a serif font?

-If you want to add embossed gloss to a serif font on your business card, only do it on the largest text field – like the name of your small business.
+If you want to add Spot UV to a serif font on your business card, only do it on the largest text field – like the name of your small business.

 Where to use script fonts

 Script fonts are typefaces that convey a human touch, like flowing cursive strokes and handwritten-style calligraphy.
-Script fonts work great for invitations, greeting cards, headlines or one-off personal messages.
+Script fonts work really well for invitations, greeting cards, headlines or one-off personal messages.
 Classic, flowing scripts usually achieve an elegant look, while rounder ones create a sense of fun.

 A scripted typeface can be great for catching attention, but make sure your message is still legible.
-Don’t use script for long sections of text, as they’re difficult to read at smaller font sizes.
+Don’t use script for long sections of text, as it will be difficult to read at smaller font sizes.
 If you’re committed to using a script font on your business card, incorporate it into second-tier copy, like your tagline or motto.